Zombobot1/gtd-vis/README.md

 Top 5 terrorist groups according to number of attacks is used for analyzing the values of each groups hovered over year.

+Additionally, the dashboard has a "About" page to give the users detailed definitions that are used in the visuals.

 ### Algorithm Design <a name="algorithm-design"></a>

 This project represents a visualization of data from a large dataset of terrorist attacks from 1977 to 2019 (over 200,000 rows and over 70 columns).